canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-monitoring.md

 ## Integrating/Configuring with COS

-The Charmed Spark solution already bundles all the components required for integrating with COS as well as configuring the monitoring artifacts.
+The Charmed Spark solution already bundles all the components required to integrate COS as well as to configure the monitoring artifacts.

 The deployments of these resources can be enabled/disabled using either overlays (for Juju bundles) or input variables (for Terraform bundles).